tbrowder/Opt-Handler/README.md

     use Opt::Handler;

-Describe the execution modes of your CLI program.
-Modes are mutually exclusive, i.e., only one can be used at a time.
+Describe the execution *modes* of your CLI program. *Modes* are mutually exclusive options, i.e., only one can be used at a time.

-The first word of each line is the option specification as used and described in module [**Getopt::Long**](https://github.com/leont).
-The rest of the text on the line is the help description of
+The first word of each line is the option specification as used and described in module [**Getopt::Long**](https://github.com/leont/getopt-long6).
+The rest of the text on the line is the description to be used with the automatic `help` option.

     my @modes = [
         # option spec    help text